nicholas-bn/nicholas-bn.github.io/content/english/blog/posts/filter-app-infra-logs-openshift-clusterlogforwarder.md

 For a specific use case, we wanted to filter `application` and `infrastructure` logs that were transitting through the Cluster Log Forwarder that matched a specific pattern before redirecting it to a specific Kafka topic.

+At first we wanted to configure `Vector` using [VRL](https://vector.dev/docs/reference/vrl/) (Vector Remap Language) to add a new source/transform sink, but we can't modify Vector configuration for now : [Enhancement Request](https://issues.redhat.com/browse/RFE-6293).

 For version 5.8 and before of Cluster Logging, only the `audit` type log can be filtered.

 Starting from Cluster Logging 5.9, you can filter `application` and `infrastructure` logs only if you're using the `Vector` collector.